rationalpointofview/rpov/_posts/2016-03-09-mental-model-mathematics-central-limit-theorem.md

 #Introductions

-The central limit theorom tells you that, if you draw a fix number of samples n ( assump big enough ) random samples from pool with known standard deviation & mean, then the sum of these sample values will form a bell curve, which mean of the sum will be true mean x n, and standard deviation of these sum will be pool standard deviation * n^1/2
+The central limit theorom tells you that, if you draw a fix number of samples n ( assume n big enough, we will talk about whats big enough later ) random samples from pool with known standard deviation & mean, then the sum of these sample values will form a bell curve, which mean of the sum will be true mean x n, and standard deviation of these sum will be pool standard deviation * n^1/2.

+Couple of things to notice:

+* The base pool distribution can be anything, step/normal, you name it, and it doesn't matter

+* How big of n is big enough ?
+30 is a good number

+<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/10LqWsKJhCBxm_281Vt0d2yH8-WYg39OLwXkWY4eLTIg/pubchart?oid=593388338&amp;format=interactive"></iframe>

 **How to use this mental Model**: